smutahoang/my_project/README.md

-# my_project
-This is a test project for RMIT course Intro to IT
+This is some change I have made in README file